jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 to their ransom demands.
-And cybercriminals are improving their ability to impersonate or compromise legitimate third parties, making it even harder for users to identify fraud until its too late.
+And cybercriminals are improving their ability to impersonate or compromise legitimate third parties, making it even harder for users to identify fraud until it’s too late.
 80\-90%
 of all successful ransomware
 compromises originate through